 The unnerving complications in discussions of diversity also play a major role when examining Slow Food.
 Membership of this global movement advocating local food and visceral pleasure is predominantly white and middle class, much like the independent local food movements and arenas (such as farmer’s markets) discussed above.
 Due to this similarity, there can also be a tendency with Slow Food’s rhetoric to “fetishize cultural diversity in order to satisfy the appetites of a privileged minority.”
-(Donati, 229) Even projects within the organization that seek to protect culturally valuable flora and highlight the efforts of individual food producers (Slow Ark, for example) can often become “imperial encounters” where interviewer/nominee relationships display the troubling scars of skewed post-colonial power dynamics.
+(Donati, 229) When a previous student used this quote in a presentation a certain colleague we both know freaked out.
+How can you both embrace and critique Slow Food with grace for those on the local chapeter admin who provided free cooking demos for us at Bay View AND EMBRACE those very people to see changes that need to be made>?
+Hard, I know.
+Even projects within the organization that seek to protect culturally valuable flora and highlight the efforts of individual food producers (Slow Ark, for example) can often become “imperial encounters” where interviewer/nominee relationships display the troubling scars of skewed post-colonial power dynamics.
 (Donati, 234)

 It is important to note that these problematic interactions and forms of rhetoric are not intentional and conscious acts of aggression on the parts of agents within progressive food movements.
 This acknowledgement, however, only further highlights just how much work must be done to attain true cultural inclusivity in movements such as these.
 Even in direct responses to criticisms of whitewashing and white privilege, Slow Food’s representatives often inadvertently echo the aforementioned post-colonial scars: